-explains how to build and customize a bump plot with R.
+This post explains how to build and customize a

-It uses the ggbump package, provides
+ggbump package, provides

-reproducible code and explain how input data must be
+reproducible code and explain how input data must be formatted.

-For an introduction to bump plots, see this introduction.
+an introduction to bump plots, see

 The ggbump package provides a